theyworkforyou/shineyoureye-prose/info/inec-nationwide-continuous-voter-registration-exercise.md

 To be Eligible for CVR, a person:

-1) Must be a citizen of Nigeria
+1) Must be a citizen of Nigeria.

 2) Must have attained the age of 18 years, on or before the registration day.